golemfactory/gMorph/README.md

 `gMorph` is very much experimental in nature so things are expected to break unexpectedly.
 Also, please note that we make no claims about security of the encryption scheme.
+This work is provided as the Proof of Concept for FHE on gWASM, basically for demonstration purposes.
 If you find a bug, please file a bug report [here].

 ## Example usage: